David P. Gordon

 Opera credits include: Braunfels’ Die Vogel (LA Opera-also released internationally on Arthaus Musik DVD); The Magic Flute (Opera Theatre of St. Louis); Bastien and Bastienne (Lincoln Center); The Consul (Seattle Opera); Madama Butterfly (Florida Grand Opera); the world premiere of Stephen Paulus’ Summer (Berkshire Opera Co.) and 30 productions for Sarasota Opera over 21 consecutive seasons.

 In 1991 he was invited to design Arthur Miller’s A View From the Bridge for the State New Experimental Theatre of Volgograd, Russia, which stayed in the company’s repertory for over two years.

-Mr. Gordon has received five Barrymore Awards and fifteen nominations for Outstanding Scenic Design for his work in the Philadelphia area, and was the recipient of the 2003 Elliot Norton Award for Outstanding Scenic Design for his designs for The Blue Demon at the Huntington Theatre Co. in Boston.
+Mr. Gordon has received five Barrymore Awards and fifteen nominations for Outstanding Scenic Design for his work in the Philadelphia area, and was the recipient of the 2003 Elliot Norton Award for Outstanding Scenic Design for The Blue Demon at the Huntington Theatre Co. in Boston.
 He has also been nominated for Carbonel, CT Critics Association and IRNE awards.

 A graduate of NYU’s Tisch School of the Arts (where he studied with Oliver Smith, John Conklin, Fred Voelpel and Lloyd Burlingame), Mr. Gordon currently serves as Academic Director of Design & Production at Rutgers University’s Mason Gross School of the Arts, where he has been a faculty member since 2005, and was, before that, Resident Designer for Temple University Opera Theatre from 1985-2000.

 Photo: Lynne DeLade